HackBinghamtonArchives/HackBU-intro-to-iOS/Visual-Interfaces.md

 Team: Leave as is <br /> <br />
 Organization Name: Use your name <br /> <br />
 Organization Identifier: com.YOURNAME – this field is arbitrary, unless you decide to <br /> <br />
-Bundle Identifier: com.YOURNAME.PRODUCTNAME - Xcode will generate your app's bundle ID, which is essentially a unique <br /> <br /> identifier for your app
+Bundle Identifier: com.YOURNAME.PRODUCTNAME - Xcode will generate your app's bundle ID, which is essentially a unique identifier for your app <br /> <br />
-Language: Swift - Objective-C is Swift's predecessor, some companies still choose to use it, but it is now deprecated, and Apple pushes its developers to migrate to Swift.
+Language: Swift - Objective-C is Swift's predecessor, some companies still choose to use it, but it is now deprecated, and Apple pushes its developers to migrate to Swift. <br /> <br />
 Use Core Data: [unchecked] – Core Data is utilized for data persistence between sessions.
-It's a bit complicated for our workshop, as there are other options for data persistence that are faster and easier.
+It's a bit complicated for our workshop, as there are other options for data persistence that are faster and easier. <br /> <br />
 Include Unit Tests: [unchecked] – Testing?
-Never heard of it.
+Never heard of it. <br /> <br />
 Include UI Tests: [unchecked] – In all seriousness, unit tests and UI tests are two extremely useful tools when building a production app, but definitely not necessary for today. <br /> <br />